 Law reports are the written record of cases, including the facts and arguments of the cases, but more importantly, the judgments and the legal reasoning for those judgments.
-Not all cases are selected for reporting.
-In England & Wales, only cases from the higher courts will be reported*.
-Higher court cases chosen for reporting in print are those which set precedent or develop points of law.
-This means that not all cases, even from the higher courts, are chosen for formal reporting.
+Not all cases are reported.
+In England & Wales, only cases from the higher courts are reported*.
+Higher court cases that are reported are those which set precedent or develop points of law.
+This means that not all cases, even from the higher courts, are reported.
 However, since about the year 2000, the majority can now be found in transcript form through the main subscription law databases or via the freely available BAILII site.
 Earlier transcripts may be available elsewhere (especially through Justis), but the full detail of some cases is confidential (this applies especially to family and commercial matters).
 If you need a case report which can not be found easily via the usual sources (Westlaw, LexisLibrary.
 Lawtel, i-law, Justis or BAILII), please ask the Law Librarian.

-Most law reports are now available online but it is still worth understanding how citations for law reports can be deciphered, as not all cases are online and not all libraries can subscribe to all law databases.
+Most law reports are now available online but it is still worth understanding the citations for law reports as this can help you find printed law reports not available electronically.

 * Cases from Crown, County and Magistrates Courts are not routinely reported in the legal sense.
 There may be newspaper reports or journal articles commenting on them.
 In recent cases of particular public interest heard before lower courts, the Judge's full sentencing remarks may be posted on the Judiciary website.

-When using legal databases you will usually be able to search law reports using the abbreviated citation.
-WebCat and DelphiS, however, will not recognise the abbreviated forms, so you will need to know the full titles to check our library holdings.
+The law databases will allow you to search for law reports using the abbreviated citation.
+However, Library Search will not recognise the abbreviated forms, so you will need to know the full titles to check our library holdings.

 You will also encounter Neutral Citations, e.g. EWHC and UKSC.
 These citations make it very easy to find the cases online, but have no direct relation to printed series of law reports; instead the abbreviation signifies the court.
 For more on neutral citations, see the second document below.

-We do hold some printed law reports from non-UK jurisdictions, (see Rough Guide below), but our online resources are very much more extensive.
+The library holds some printed law reports from non-UK jurisdictions, (see Rough Guide below), but our law online databases cover much more.